theartboy/newProject/README.md

 ```
 git clone https://github.com/yourUsername/yourRepo.git
 ```
 Next you need to open the project folder using the terminal window.
-Type cd and the name of your repo,
+Type cd and the name of your repo.
 ```
 cd yourRepoName
 ```